Header image

 5. Engagement Data

 Engagement data includes information about how customers interact with the brand across various touchpoints.
-It can be website visits, email opens and clicks, social media interactions, customer service inquiries, and loyalty program activity.
+It can be website visits, email opens, ad clicks, social media interactions, customer service inquiries, and loyalty program activity.
 This helps businesses understand customer engagement and loyalty.

 6. Preferences and Interests

 This type of data captures what customers prefer or are interested in.
-It can vary from favorite product categories, preferred communication channels, to interests based on previous purchases.
-It’s particularly useful for personalization and customer experience management.
+It can vary by favorite product categories, language preferences, notification settings, content interests, and communication frequency.
+It’s handy for personalization and customer experience management.

 7. Account and Membership

 For businesses with loyalty programs or membership systems, this includes information related to membership tiers, reward points, account status, and customer preferences within the loyalty program.
-It’s used to manage customer rewards and retention.
+These elements strengthen long-term relationships and are key to customer retention strategies.

 8. Customer Feedback